dmail-old/nodesite/test/Tester/readme.md

 ## Relationship between components

 Assertion is the smallest component, example of an assertion : test.equal(a,b)).
-A Test is composed by X assertions.
+Test is composed by X assertions.
-A TestSerie runs X Test and halt when a test fails (1+ assertion failed or an error occured).
+TestSerie runs X Test and halt when a test fails (1+ assertion failed or an error occured).
-A TestGroup runs X TestSerie and halt when a TestSerie fails.
+TestGroup runs X TestSerie and halt when a TestSerie fails.
 Tester runs X TestGroup and report how all of this went.

-In short :
 ```
 Assertion n:1 Test n:1 TestSerie n:1 TestGroup n:1 Tester
 ```